Lice

 - Lice live on human hosts by blood meals after piercing skin and injecting saliva that then causes pruritus.

-- Lice can survive away from the human host for up to 10 days, after which time they die of starvation.
+- Lice can survive away from the human host for up to 10 days, after which they die of starvation.

-- 3 species infest humans:
+- Three species infest humans:

 - Phthirus pubis (crab louse, pubic louse)